 For instance, 93% of the time when negative events occur in medicine they are not reported anywhere at any level according to the United States Department of Health and Human Services (see Medical Reporting).
 There are many reasons for this including, frequently, cover-ups.

-Cover-ups occur nearly every time patients are injured (talk to a few hundred injured patients, like I did, if you doubt that, and perhaps glance at blacklisting).
+Cover-ups occur nearly every time patients are injured (talk to a few thousand injured patients, like I did, if you doubt that, and perhaps glance at blacklisting).
 Cover-ups are not mistakes or errors.
 They are sins that create an additional layer of harm for patients who are seeking help for the injuries acquired from treatment but who have no accurate record of what the injuries are or how they got them.
 As a result they have a reduced ability to get care for the injuries, especially given the reluctance of anyone in medicine to believe a patient has iatrogenic injuries, let alone create a diagnosis of them that could give a patient a means to complain about it.
 So patients already injured by treatment are additionally injured not by medicine making a mistake or error, but by medicine protecting itself at the expense of patients.

 Also, what about incompetent practitioners who are allowed to keep practicing for political reasons?
 What about all of the nurses and doctors who cannot be persuaded to wash their hands enough?
 The resulting injuries cannot be called errors.